Oli Thompson: Bellator MMA

 In June 2016, it was announced that Thompson had signed with Bellator MMA.
 He made his promotional debut against Matt Mitrione on 16 July 2016 at Bellator 158.
 Thompson lost the back-and-forth fight via TKO in the second round.

 In his second fight for the promotion, Thompson faced former training partner Cheick Kongo at Bellator 172 on 18 February 2017.
 He lost the fight by unanimous decision.

 Post Bellator

 After going 4-2 fighting around the world, Thompson faced Sergei Kharitonov at MFP Parus Fight Championship on November 7, 2020.
 He lost the fight via first-round knockout.

 After losing two bouts on the Croatian regional scene, Thompson faced Adam Wieczorek on September 24, 2022 at MMA Attack 4, losing via TKO stoppage in the third round.

 Thompson faced Aleksei Oleinik at REN TV Fight Club: Oleinik vs. Thompson on May 26, 2023, and won via knock out in the first round.

+Thompson faced Josh Barnett at GCW Bloodsport London at the Electric Ballroom on September 28, 2025, losing by way of submission after just under 11 minutes.